aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/idocumentpartsavingcallback/_index.md

 ---
 title: IDocumentPartSavingCallback
+linktitle: IDocumentPartSavingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to  or  format.
+description: Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to  or  format in Java.
 type: docs
-weight: 641
+weight: 643
 url: /java/com.aspose.words/idocumentpartsavingcallback/
 ---
 ```
 public interface IDocumentPartSavingCallback
 ```

-Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to [SaveFormat.HTML](../../com.aspose.words/saveformat\#HTML) or [SaveFormat.EPUB](../../com.aspose.words/saveformat\#EPUB) format.
+Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to [SaveFormat.HTML](../../com.aspose.words/saveformat/\#HTML) or [SaveFormat.EPUB](../../com.aspose.words/saveformat/\#EPUB) format.
 ## Methods

 | Method | Description |